PID-Analyzers-Software/SHT4x_test/README.md

 GND - GND

-then upload the program to the ESP32.
+## Then upload the program to the ESP32.